Bell UH-1 Iroquois: U.S. Army

 The HU-1A (later redesignated UH-1A) first entered service with the 101st Airborne Division at Fort Campbell, Kentucky, the 82nd Airborne Division, and the 57th Medical Detachment.
-Although intended for evaluation only, the Army quickly pressed the new helicopter into operational service, and Hueys with the 57th Medical Detachment arrived in Vietnam in March 1962.
+Although intended for evaluation only, the Army quickly pressed the new helicopter into operational service, and Hueys with the 57th Medical Detachment arrived in South Vietnam in March 1962.
 The UH-1 has long been a symbol of US involvement in Southeast Asia in general and Vietnam in particular, and as a result of that conflict, has become one of the world's most recognized helicopters.
 In Vietnam primary missions included general support, air assault, cargo transport, aeromedical evacuation, search and rescue, electronic warfare, and later, ground attack.
 During the conflict, the craft was upgraded, notably to a larger version based on the Model 205.
 This version was initially designated the UH-1D and flew operationally from 1963.

 During its Vietnam War service, the UH-1 was used for various purposes and various terms for each task abounded.
 UH-1s tasked with ground attack or armed escort were outfitted with rocket launchers, grenade launchers, and machine guns.
 As early as 1962, UH-1s were modified locally by the companies themselves, who fabricated their own mounting systems.
 These gunship UH-1s were commonly referred to as "Frogs" or "Hogs" if they carried rockets, and "Cobras" or simply "Guns" if they had guns.
 UH-1s tasked and configured for troop transport were often called "Slicks" due to an absence of weapons pods.
 Slicks did have door gunners, but were generally employed in the troop transport and medevac roles.

-UH-1s also flew "hunter-killer" teams with observation helicopters, namely the Bell OH-58A Kiowa and the Hughes OH-6 Cayuse (Loach).
+UH-1s also flew hunter-killer teams with observation helicopters, namely the Bell OH-58A Kiowa and the Hughes OH-6 Cayuse (Loach).
 Towards the end of the conflict, the UH-1 was tested with TOW missiles, and two UH-1B helicopters equipped with the XM26 Armament Subsystem were deployed to help counter the 1972 Easter Invasion.
 USAF Lieutenant James P. Fleming piloted a UH-1F on a 26 November 1968 mission that earned him the Medal of Honor.